- 3 hours with a Ph.D. or MA-level guide

 Fiorella holds a degree in modern languages and is a specialist in art history and Neapolitan culture and art.
 She works with the main museums of Naples as a member of the educational section.
 She also works closely with Friends of Museums from abroad.
 Fiorella is the president of the cultural association "Fine Arts", which organizes private viewings and themed routes in Naples and Campania, cocktails and visits to stately homes and private collections.
 She writes about Naples and Campania for a popular guide book and is the author of a guide to Neapolitan art and architecture called "Naples in 3 days".

 Alberto is an expert on Neapolitan life, culture and history.
-He has lived and studied in London for four years.
-After a decade of experience as a swimming coach, in contact with international level athletes, in 2007 he began working with the cultural association of Fine Arts as a tour guide on Naples, Capri, the Amalfi Coast, Ischia and Procida.
+After a decade of experience as a swimming coach, in contact with international-level athletes, in 2007 he began working with the cultural association of Fine Arts as a tour guide on Naples, Capri, the Amalfi Coast, Ischia and Procida.
 He is an official guide in Campania and loves to lead visitors to the Archaeological Museum, Pompeii, Herculaneum, Oplontis, Stabiae and Phlegrean Fields.
+He also lived and studied in London for four years.
 He also leads small groups through unusual itineraries away from the crowds on Capri and the Amalfi Coast.
 Over the years, he has developed a great passion for local cuisine and now organizes cooking classes and tours related to the food and wine of the Campania region.
-In his spare time he likes cycling with like-minded enthusiasts to discover the typical places of historical and scenic interest.
+In his spare time, he likes cycling with like-minded enthusiasts to discover the typical places of historical and scenic interest.

 Roberta is based in Naples and has a degree in History of Art from the University of Naples.
 She specialised in Cultural Heritage Conservation at postgraduate level at the Università degli Studi Suor Orsola Benincasa.
 With the aim of raising awareness of cultural heritage, especially among students and children, she professionally trained as a licensed tour guide for her hometown of Naples, for the archaeological sites around Mount Vesuvius and the Phlegraean Fields and for all the sites and museums in the region where she lives.
 She has also specialised as a tour guide for the blind.
 Roberta looks forward to sharing her passion for art, culture, and the Neapolitan lifestyle with visitors on Context tours.
 She loves food and is always ready to smile!